 - a far-fetched subject it is.

 Does the Bible condemn astrology?
-The answer is yes and no. Some verses seem to approve of astrology, while others - Leviticus 19:26; Isaiah 47:13-14 - seem to condemn it.
+The answer is yes or no. Some verses seem to approve of astrology, while others - Leviticus 19:26; Isaiah 47:13-14 - seem to condemn it.
 However, they are not to the point and too inarticulate.
-Much fluffiness (not being specific, accurate and to the point - hence lacking in useful substance and depth) is a problem with lots of Bible verses.
-[More contradictions in the Bible]
+Much fluffiness (not being specific, accurate and to the point - hence lacking in useful substance and depth) is a problem with so many Bible verses.
+Self-contradictions are also found: [128 Bible contradictions]

 2. Jewish Astrology